aronwc/mlsm/papers/kempe03maximizing/tlasserr.md

 - Maybe we could try other algorithms for the influence maximization problem.
 - The greedy algorithm seems good but what happens if the person represented by the node with the highest degree does not adhere to the idea?
 Maybe we can try to implement another method to use to broadcast the idea differently.
 - How to determine who is the most influential?
 Is it really the person with a lot of connection?
 She can be influenced.
 So I think we can doubt about this.
+- We can take into account user preferences.

 ####Related Papers####
 - P. Domingos, M. Richardson.
 Mining the Network Value of Customers.
 Seventh International Conference on Knowledge Discovery and Data Mining, 2001.